Queens Shilling – Personalised Service Coin

 - Additional information

 Did you take the ‘Queens Shilling?
-These personalised 50mm solid brass or solid copper coins can be personalised with your service details and cap badge, along with the date on the ‘Shilling side’ being the same year as enlistment.
+These personalised 50mm solid brass coins can be personalised with your service details and cap badge, along with the date on the ‘Shilling side’ being the same year as enlistment.

 A truly unique presentation gift like no other, they come complete in a blue display box.